go-pkgz/auth/README.md

 }
 ```

+Once the policy is on:

-The host of `Opts.URL` is always permitted implicitly; values returned by `Get()` are appended to that.
+* The host of `Opts.URL` is always permitted implicitly (single-host deployments need no list entries — pass `func() ([]string, error) { return nil, nil }` to enable the policy with same-host-only semantics).
+* Values returned by `Get()` are appended to that.
 Subdomain wildcards are not supported — list each host explicitly.
+* Hostname comparison is port-insensitive: `https://app.example.com` and `https://app.example.com:443` are treated as the same host.
+* Relative paths and unparseable URLs are rejected.
-Rejected redirects are logged at `[WARN]` level with the offending value so misconfigurations are easy to spot in production.
+* Rejected redirects are logged at `[WARN]` level with only the host portion of the URL (paths and query strings are stripped to avoid logging attacker-supplied data).

 ### Dev provider